Art&Craft

 Unique, supernatural, root forms

-There are people who can see more in the tree than the clean, beautiful wood obtained from the trunk after all the defects have been removed.
-After pruning remains, the roots that give beautifully drawn wood that I mentioned when I talked about nuc.
-The French artist Alain Maillan managed to discover beauty precisely in these... scraps.
-He works with roots and growths (bumps) that appear on tree trunks to create incredible sculptures, as if from another world.
+There are some people who manage to see more to the tree than the clean, beautiful wood obtained from the trunk after all the defects have been removed.
+After felling remains, the roots that yield the beautifully patterned wood I mentioned when I talked about nuc.
+French artist Alain Maillan has managed to discover beauty precisely in these... scraps.
+He works with roots and bumps on tree trunks to create incredible sculptures, as if from another world.

 roots